agno-agi/agent-ui/README.md

 ### Prerequisites

-Before setting up Agent UI, you may want to have an Agno Playground running.
-If you haven't set up the Agno Playground yet, follow the [official guide](https://agno.link/agent-ui#connect-to-local-agents) to run the Playground locally.
+Before setting up Agent UI, you may want to have an Agno  running.
+If you haven't set up the Agno  yet, follow the [official guide](https://agno.link/agent-ui#connect-to-local-agents) to run the  locally.

 ### Installation